UPDATED: We updated this article on September 15, 2017, to reflect relevant changes to various certification curricula.

 Mid-level ITsec Professionals

-Following Keith’s recommended certification path above, you should have a few years of experience working in ITsec before jumping into Check Point, Ethical Hacker, or CISSP, all of which are intermediate or advanced certifications.
+Following Keith’s recommended certification path above, you should have a few years of experience working in ITsec before jumping into Check Point, White Hat Hacking, or CISSP, all of which are intermediate or advanced certifications.

 Take Your Time